scrapehero/walmart-coupons/README.md

 ### Fields to Extract
 1. Discounted Price
+2. Category
-2. Brand
+3. Brand
-3. Product Description
+4. Product Description
-4. Activated Date
+5. Activated Date
-5. Expired Date
+6. Expired Date
-6. URL
+7. URL

 ### Prerequisites
 For this web scraping tutorial usng Python 3, we will need some some packages: